salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2016-07-15-multiple-push-sdks.md

 date: 2016-07-15 12:00:00
 order: 4
 ---
-While multiple push SDKs can be integrated into a single app, this may cause issues, and we cannot guarantee results.
-This section provides some considerations you should keep in mind as you develop your app.
-Areas of concern can include registration, geolocation and more.
+MobilePush is able to work in the same app as other push vendor SDKs.
+However, we recommend checking with your other SDK vendor to ensure they also support a multi-push provider implementation.
+This page provides considerations for multiple push SDKs to successfully work together.
+Common areas for poor implementation can include device registration, geolocation and more.
 Note that this is not an exhaustive list.

 > Any other push provider you choose must also allow a multiple push provider implementation.